albertli354/verifier-landing-page/README.md

 ## Why ElectionGuard?
 - Promote secure voting.
 Reduce risk by cutting out middle men and adding cryptographic security.
-- Verify Election Results
+- Verify Election Results.
 Be able to audit the election yourself to have trust that your vote was counted correctly.
-- Increase Transparency
+- Increase Transparency.
 Learn more about the system and allow more people to be more knowledgeable about the voting system.
-- Protect Democracy
+- Protect Democracy.
 Democracy relies on a strong voting system to give power to its individuals.
 ElectionGuard is here to empower the indivdual.

 ## A look under the hood